interkosmos/fortran-sdl2/README.md

                   a = transfer([SDL_ALPHA_OPAQUE, 1], 1_c_int8_t))
 ```

-The Fortran interface provides a utility function `uint8()` that simplifies the
+The Fortran binding provides a utility function `uint8()` that simplifies the
 conversion:

 ```fortran